 The normal range depends on your level of hemoglobin.
 Hemoglobin is a protein in red blood cells that carries oxygen.
 The range is higher if hemoglobin is low, from bleeding or if red cells are destroyed.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your health care provider about the meaning of your specific test results.

 A higher than normal reticulocytes count may indicate:

 - Anemia due to red blood cells being destroyed earlier than normal (hemolytic anemia)

-- Blood disorder in a fetus or newborn known as erythroblastosis fetalis
+- Blood disorder in a fetus or newborn (erythroblastosis fetalis)

 - Kidney disease, with increased production of a hormone called erythropoietin